No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 Budget travellers in Jervis Bay could stay at this highly-rated yet affordable motel.

-Located in downtown Huskisson near lots of shops and restaurants, this motel is comfortable and gets lots of positive reviews regarding customer service and cleanliness.
+Located in the town of Huskisson near lots of shops and restaurants, this motel is comfortable and gets lots of positive reviews regarding customer service and cleanliness.

 A standard motel room costs less than $100 a night.
 Sure it’s not a $20 hostel dorm room, but it’s still a decent price for such a stunning area.